microsoft/dicom-server/docs/how-to-guides/blob-migration.md

    ![dicomwebcontainer-bluecircle-copy-logs](../images/dicomwebcontainer-bluecircle-copy-logs.png)

-    At this time, you'll have both the new and old files
+    At this time, you'll have both the new and old files:

     ![dicomwebcontainer-bluecircle-old-blob-format-dual](../images/dicomwebcontainer-bluecircle-old-blob-format-dual.png)